-- On HBO’s The Wire, Reginald is the real name of drug addict Bubbles;
+- On HBO’s The Wire, Reginald is the real name of drug addict Bubbles.

-- Elton John was born Reginald Dwight;
+- Elton John was born Reginald Dwight.

 - Rapper Redman was born Reginald Noble.

-There’s Mr. October – baseball hall-of-famer Reggie Jackson.
+That’s true for a handful of athletes, including Mr. October – baseball Hall-of-Famer Reggie Jackson.
 With the Oakland A’s, he helped win three World Series before joining the New York Yankees to score two more.